Provision the Windows Data Science Virtual Machine on Azure

 - Select the Create button at the bottom to be taken into a wizard.

-The wizard used to create the Microsoft Data Science Virtual Machine requires inputs for each of the five steps enumerated on the right of this figure.
+The wizard used to create the Microsoft Data Science Virtual Machine requires inputs for each of the four steps enumerated on the right of this figure.
 Here are the inputs needed to configure each of these steps:

 - Name: Name of your data science server you are creating.